Local Gem You Must See: Viklari the Last Castle, Cyprus

 Don’t get put off by the rough road that takes you there, it will be well worth the drive.

-It doesn’t look like much from outside, but wait when you walk in!
+It doesn’t look like much from the outside, but wait until you walk in!

 You’re greeted by an outstanding view on the side, and through a beautiful stone-lined walkway, you enter the restaurant area covered with vines.